 The US-backed general who led South Vietnam in the brutal final years of a losing war, fleeing just days before the fall of Saigon.

-Nguyễn Văn Thiệu's story is inextricably woven into the tragic final chapter of South Vietnam.
-A career military officer, he rose to prominence in the chaotic post-Diệm years, eventually becoming the head of a military junta.
-In 1967, he won a tightly controlled election, becoming president of a nation utterly dependent on American money and might.
-His rule was defined by the relentless pressure of the Vietnam War.
-While he consolidated power and fought corruption within his own ranks, his government was often criticized as authoritarian and out of touch with the rural population.
-His relationship with Washington was fraught, particularly as American commitment waned.
-The Paris Peace Accords of 1973, which he reluctantly signed, left his forces alone to face a North Vietnamese offensive.
-In April 1975, with communist tanks nearing the capital, he resigned in a bitter speech blaming the United States for abandonment, and fled to Taiwan.
-His departure signaled the imminent collapse of the state he had led for eight tumultuous years.
+Nguyễn Văn Thiệu won a tightly controlled election in 1967 to become president of South Vietnam, leading a nation dependent on American money and might.
+A career military officer, he rose in the chaotic post-Diệm years, eventually heading a military junta.
+His rule faced the relentless pressure of the Vietnam War.
+He consolidated power and fought corruption within his ranks, but critics called his government authoritarian and out of touch with rural populations.
+His relationship with Washington grew fraught as American commitment waned.
+He reluctantly signed the Paris Peace Accords of 1973, leaving his forces alone to face a North Vietnamese offensive.
+In April 1975, with communist tanks nearing the capital, he resigned in a bitter speech blaming the United States for abandonment, then fled to Taiwan.
+His departure signaled the imminent collapse of the state he had led for eight years.

 1901–1927